yhayat1/python-labs/Cloud-Automation/AWS/LAB06-CloudFormation-Stack-Launch/README.md

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Use Python to launch a CloudFormation stack
+- Use Python to launch and manage CloudFormation stacks
-- Deploy a simple EC2 instance using a template
-- Monitor stack creation status
+- Read and parse CloudFormation templates
-- Configure stack parameters through an INI file
+- Configure stack parameters through configuration files
+- Monitor stack creation progress and handle events
+- Retrieve and display stack outputs
+- Delete stacks when they're no longer needed
-- Handle stack updates and deployments
+- Handle errors and edge cases in CloudFormation operations

 ---